 Name: Prohibiting the Purchase and Sale of Ivory and Rhinoceros Horns

-educational and scientific purposes.
-The continued legal trade in these parts assists
+The continued legal trade in these products assists the

-the black market in selling illegally-taken body parts, contributes to elephant
+black market in selling illegally-taken body parts, contributes to elephant and

 Call to Actions: